shreeve1/AI-Idea-Generator/DOCKER_README.md

-# Docker Deployment Guide for Idea Tracker Application
+# Docker Deployment Guide for AI Idea Generator Application

-This guide explains how to deploy the Idea Tracker application using Docker and Docker Compose.
+This guide explains how to deploy the AI Idea Generator application using Docker and Docker Compose.

 ## Prerequisites